Graphs of the Trigonometric Functions

 Overview of Trigonometric Graphs

-Here's a movie that gives an overview of the concepts in this chapter.
+Here's a movie that gives an overview of the concepts in this chapter, by highlighting the various animations you'll find.

 We begin the chapter with an examination of what amplitude means and the effect of the "`a`" variable in 1.
 Graphs of y = a sin x and y = a cos x »